Skip to Main Content

 Publications in top journal percentiles can demonstrate the percentage of outputs that have been published in highly regarded journals.

 In SciVal, you can view the percentage of publications in top journal percentiles according to three journal metrics.
-The SNIP (Source-Normalized Impact per Paper) and SJR (SCImago Journal Rank) are field-normalised journal metrics – these may be most useful.
+These are the CiteScore percentile, SNIP (Source-Normalized Impact per Paper) and SJR (SCImago Journal Rank).

 Example statement